microsoft/WhatTheHack/060-SynapseAndDatabricks/Coach/README.md

 The above links should have database backup/restore scripts and SQL scripts to deploy the databases, use either one of those options at your discretion.

 Also, make sure to create a database reader account that the users can utilize to read the various tables.
-The _CREATE LOGIN HackathonUser.sql_ script is located in the [Solutions](./Solutions) folder.
+The `CREATE LOGIN HackathonUser.sql` script is located in the [Solutions](./Solutions) folder and can be used for this purpose.

 ### Student Resources